ms-henglu/bicep-types-az/generated/compute/microsoft.compute/2022-08-01/types.md

 ## VaultCertificate
 ### Properties
 * **certificateStore**: string: For Windows VMs, specifies the certificate store on the Virtual Machine to which the certificate should be added.
-The specified certificate store is implicitly in the LocalMachine account. <br><br>For Linux VMs, the certificate file is placed under the /var/lib/waagent directory, with the file name &lt;UppercaseThumbprint&gt;.crt for the X509 certificate file and &lt;UppercaseThumbprint&gt;.prv for private key.
+The specified certificate store is implicitly in the LocalMachine account.
+For Linux VMs, the certificate file is placed under the /var/lib/waagent directory, with the file name &lt;UppercaseThumbprint&gt;.crt for the X509 certificate file and &lt;UppercaseThumbprint&gt;.prv for private key.
 Both of these files are .pem formatted.
 * **certificateUrl**: string: This is the URL of a certificate that has been uploaded to Key Vault as a secret.
 For adding a secret to the Key Vault, see [Add a key or secret to the key vault](https://docs.microsoft.com/azure/key-vault/key-vault-get-started/#add).
-In this case, your certificate needs to be It is the Base64 encoding of the following JSON Object which is encoded in UTF-8: <br><br> {<br>  "data":"<Base64-encoded-certificate>",<br>  "dataType":"pfx",<br>  "password":"<pfx-file-password>"<br>} <br> To install certificates on a virtual machine it is recommended to use the [Azure Key Vault virtual machine extension for Linux](https://docs.microsoft.com/azure/virtual-machines/extensions/key-vault-linux) or the [Azure Key Vault virtual machine extension for Windows](https://docs.microsoft.com/azure/virtual-machines/extensions/key-vault-windows).
+In this case, your certificate needs to be It is the Base64 encoding of the following JSON Object which is encoded in UTF-8: {  "data":"<Base64-encoded-certificate>",  "dataType":"pfx",  "password":"<pfx-file-password>"} To install certificates on a virtual machine it is recommended to use the [Azure Key Vault virtual machine extension for Linux](https://docs.microsoft.com/azure/virtual-machines/extensions/key-vault-linux) or the [Azure Key Vault virtual machine extension for Windows](https://docs.microsoft.com/azure/virtual-machines/extensions/key-vault-windows).

 ## VaultSecretGroup
 ### Properties